apache/arrow/docs/source/python/getstarted.rst

 -----------------------

-Arrow ships with a bunch of compute functions that can be applied to its arrays, so through the compute functions it's possible to apply transformations to the data
+Arrow ships with a bunch of compute functions that can be applied to its arrays and tables, so through the compute functions it's possible to apply transformations to the data

 .. ipython:: python